larryhastings/correlate/README.md

 Throwing away largely-redundant keys is a speed optimization, but it shouldn't affect the quality of your matches.

+Note that **correlate** is now *very* efficient when it comes to matching with exact keys.
+To be honest, this recommendation is probably out-of-date, and it's fine to leave in all the common keys you want.
+It's true they provide only a tiny amount of signal--but they also have relatively little runtime cost, either in memory or CPU time.
+At this point it's *probably* not worth the bother.

-(A theoretical best of both worlds: for very common keys, consider throwing away the *first* instance.
-Though I haven't tried this experiment myself.)
+(But here's a theoretical best of both worlds to consider: for very common keys, consider throwing away the *first* instance.
+I admit I haven't tried this experiment myself.)

 #### Check Your Inputs